Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 When all unwanted sequences are set, save the text file and close it.
 The value for k is set by the `k` parameter and should not be higher than the length of the shortest unwanted sequence (e.g. if the shortest sequence that needs to be trimmed has length 10, then k < 10).
-The higher this number is, the smaller the chances are that false positives are found when trimming.
+The higher this number, the smaller the chances are that false positives are found when trimming.
 This method, however, might skip over the last few basepairs of a read when the length of a read is not a multiple of k.
 To solve for this, the `mink` option can be set which allows for shorter k-mers at the end of a read.
 Therefore, `mink` < `k`.
-The `ktrim` option set to which side to trim (`r` or `l`), in this case this is set to trim everything to the left.
+The `ktrim` option set to which side to trim when encountering an unwanted sequence (right (`r`) or left (`l`)).
-The number set with `hdist` determines the number is mistakes that can be made when matching the unwanted sequences with the reads.
+The number set with `hdist` determines the number of mistakes allowed when matching the unwanted sequences with the reads.
 Next are some options for quality trimming of the reads.
-The `trimq` option sets the minimum Q-score that a basepairs are allowed to have on average.
+The `trimq` option sets the minimum Q-score that basepairs are allowed to have on average.
 When the average quality of either first few or last few basepairs is lower than this threshold, those basepairs will be removed.
 Whether the basepairs on the left or on the right have to be trimmed is determined by the `qtrim` parameter (either `r` or `l` or `rl` to trim everything in that read).
 Finally the `minlen` parameter checks for the minimum length of a read after trimming.
 When this is smaller then this threshold, the read is completely removed.
 Note that the trimming can have a serious influence on the alignment and choosing good options can be important.
+For more information about these and many other settings check the [BBDuk manual](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).

+**Trimming settings Trimmomatic**: Alternatively, instead of using BBDuk for the trimming, Trimmomatic can be used that requires different input arguments.
+A typical input for Trimmomatic can look like this (note the capital letters): `ILLUMINACLIP:1:30:10 LEADING:15 TRAILING:15 SLIDINGWINDOW:5:15 MINLEN:10`.
+The `ILLUMINACLIP` argument performs the trimming of the unwanted sequences from the adapters file.
+Use the same file as for BBDuk which can be accessed using the `Open adapters file` button at the bottom of the window and also enter the reads in the same fasta format.
+The first number of this argument indicates how many mismatches are allowed.
+The second number is mainly for paired-end reads and determines how accurate a match should be when considering a read pair (even though this is only for paired-end reads, it is required to enter this value, but it is not important for single-end reads).
+The third value sets the accuracy of a match between an unwanted sequence and the read.
+The `SLIDINGWINDOW` is a quality control and uses a sliding window approach to determine the average quality of the reads within the window (length in basepairs is given by the first value) and trim the read when the quality drops below a threshold given by the second value.
+The `LEADING` and `TRAILING` arguments check the quality of the basepairs at the beginning or end of the read, respectively.
+If the quality is below the threshold given by the value, that basepair is trimmed.
+This is repeated for all basepairs from the start of the read or at the end of the read until a basepair is found that has a quality above the threshold.
+The `MINLEN` argument sets the minimum length of the read after trimming.
+If the length is below the threshold, the entire read is removed.
-For more information about these and many other settings check the [BBDuk manual](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/) or the [Trimmomatic manual](http://www.usadellab.org/cms/?page=trimmomatic).
+For more information about these and many other settings check the [Trimmomatic manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).

-**Alignment settings**: The next line takes the arguments for the alignment software.
+**Alignment settings**: The alignment settings line takes the arguments for the alignment software.
 The default value is `-v 2` which reduces the verbose level and prevents a whole lot of text to be printed during alignment, but doesn't do anything with the way the aligner works.
-Most aligners (including BWA MEM) initially align a read to a random location after which it calculates a certain score which indicates how well the read aligns to that location.
-Then it moves the read to another location and calculates the score again.
-Based on the scores of previous positions, the aligner determines the next location based on some algorithm (e.g. BWA MEM uses the Maximal Exact Matches algorithm) which should, in the end, converge to a mapping location with the highest mapping score.
+The aligner determines for each read the position in the genome where it has the highest mapping score.
+The read is aligned to a location and then this score is determined by giving points for each letter in the read that match with the reference genome, but adding penalty points for evey time a letter in the read doesn't match with the genome (e.g. because of mismatches, extra letters in the read or missing letters in the read relative to the reference genome).
+This score is determined for each location where the read is aligned and the read is mapped to the location with the highest score.
+When the read cannot be unambiguously aligned (e.g. because all the mapping scores are too low or when there are mulitple locations that have the same highest score), the reads are aligned to a random location.
-The parameters that can be set alters the way the mapping score is influenced by matches, mismatches, insertions, deletions etc.
+The most important parameters that can be set alters the way the mapping score is influenced by matches, mismatches, insertions, deletions etc.
 Useful parameters to consider are: `-A`, `-B`, `-O`, `-E` and `-L`.
-When using paired end data it is also good to think about the parameter `-U` to change the penalty for unpaired read pairs.
+When using paired end data it is also good to think about using the parameter `-U` to change the penalty for unpaired read pairs.
 For explanation about the parameters and their default values, see the [BWA MEM manual](http://bio-bwa.sourceforge.net/bwa.shtml).

 Next are check boxes that can be set to turn on or off certain parts of the workflow.
 The first two checkboxes turn on or off quality checking before and after trimming.
-When `Quality check interrupt` is checked, the program pauses after the raw quality checking (before the trimming) and asking if the user want to continue the processing (press `n` to stop and `y` to continue).
+When `Quality check interrupt` is set, the program pauses after the raw quality checking (before the trimming) and asking if the user want to continue the processing (press `n` to stop and `y` to continue).
 Stopping the program allows the user to check the quality report of the raw data.
 After checking the quality report, the program can be restarted by typing `bash satay.sh` after which the program remembers the settings that were previously set (it will skip the file selection window).
 Changes can be made for the trimming and alignment tools and press `OK` to continue.
 This time the raw quality report will be skipped.

 The next options determine if the sam file needs to be deleted after processing, whether the bam file needs to be sorted and indexed, if the [transposon mapping](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_transposonmapping/transposonmapping_satay.py) needs to be performed and if a flagstat report needs to be created (the quality report of the alignment).

 <img src="C:\Users\gregoryvanbeek\Documents\GitHub\LaanLab-SATAY-DataAnalysis\documentation\media\satay_settingswindow.png" alt="satay.sh_settings_window" width=700>